Kat DeLuna: 2012–2017 Loading

 On July 11, 2012, Kat DeLuna released her new Spanish single, "Sobredosis" (featuring El Cata) on her official YouTube account.
 On August 21, 2012, Kat DeLuna premiered a new music video, for the single "Wanna See U Dance" on On Air with Ryan Seacrest.
 Also the same day the single became available to buy on iTunes.
 On August 24, 2012, Vevo released "Wanna See U Dance" music video on artist's official account.
 "Sobredosis" became available on iTunes on September 10, 2012.
 In 2013, she released a new single, "Stars".

 In 2015, DeLuna released a new single "Bum Bum" which featured fellow American R&B singer-songwriter Trey Songz.
 On February 26, 2016, Kat released a new single titled "What a Night" featuring American singer Jeremih.
 The song sampled the Four Seasons 1975 single December 1963 (Oh, What a Night).

 DeLuna announced her first compilation titled Loading.
 It was released on August 5, 2016.
 The album features previous singles "Drop it Low", "Wanna See U Dance (La La La)", "Sobredosis", "Stars", "Bum Bum" and "What a Night", in addition to four new songs.
 The Japanese Deluxe Edition of Loading has a different track listing with new songs exclusive to Japan.
 Loading is considered DeLuna's third studio album in Japan.

 2018–present: Non-album singles

 In October 2018, DeLuna released the single "Nueva Actitud" featuring Arcángel.
 She also filmed a music video for the song and premiered it via Billboard.
 DeLuna released her new single "Last Night In Miami" on May 17, 2019.
 DeLuna released "Only One" on June 5, 2019.
+DeLuna returned to music with her new single "Hottie With A Body" on September 1, 2023 and confirmed via YouTube that her album is dropping in November 2023.